Ezward/gps/index.md

   <p align="center">U-Blox ZED F9P position readings over time while staying in place; 1 sample per second for 1000 seconds</p>
 </p>

 The points are within 2.5 meter range vertically and 1.25 meters horizontally.
-So that is a little better than the NEO-N8M.
+So that is a even better than the NEO-N8M.
 This shows the series 9 chipset is superior to the series 8.
 But still, this is not accurate enough for navigating a short RC course where the lane may be less than 2 meters wide.
 Also, we can't take 100 or 1000 readings at each position in order to get an average; we are racing!
 We need multiple readings per second so we can see where the car is as it moves.
 Crap, we are our of luck I guess.
 But wait, there is more!

 ### Kinematifanatics
 What if you could make readings that were more like 2 centimeters CEP?
 What if you could do that 10 times per second while you were moving?
 What if it was cheap as hell?
 Well, forget that last one, but the other two are possible by using RTK gps.
 [Sparkfun](https://learn.sparkfun.com/tutorials/what-is-gps-rtk/all) describes RTK gps, "RTK is short for real time kinematics.
 A GPS receiver capable of RTK takes in the normal signals from the Global Navigation Satellite Systems.
 On top of these signals an RTK receiver takes in an RTCM correction stream and then calculates your location with 1cm accuracy in real time."